jerickjoe111/launch-school/JS230/02a_events.md

 The fully functional webpage displayed on the browser's window is the result of a cycle consisting of three main phases: the initial document HTTP request-response, a document-loading phase, and an asynchronous or _event driven_ phase:

-1. In the first phase the browsers sends the request asking the server for the main document, who sends back the response with the HTML code in its body.
+1. In the first phase the browser sends the request asking the server for the main document, who sends back the response with the HTML code in its body.

-2. In the second phase the document content is loaded and the code within `<script>` elements, both internal and external, is executed: the browser first creates a `Document` object, adding the corresponding `Element` and `Text` nodes as the HTML is parsed, the JavaScript code is evaluated normally, and the DOM is constructed from the parsed HTML.
+2. In the second phase the document content is loaded and the code within `<script>` elements, both internal and external, is executed: the browser first creates a `Document` object, adding the corresponding nodes as the HTML is parsed, then the JavaScript code is evaluated normally, and the DOM is constructed from the parsed HTML.
 The DOM loading marks the end of this phase and the beginning of the last phase.

 3. In the third and last phase, the `DOMContentLoaded` event is fired on `document`.
 This marks the transition from the synchronous phase to the next, asynchronous phase.
 The page is displayed on the browser's window, while the rest of the document's external resources, like images or videos, (_assets_) are being loaded.
 The `DOMContentLoaded` event is triggered when the HTML document as been completely loaded and parsed, however, the `load` event is only triggered much later, when all the assets are fully loaded.

-The second, page loading phase is relatively short, but once the document is loaded, the asynchronous, event-driven phase lasts as long as the document is displayed by the browser.
+The second, page loading phase is relatively short, but once the document is loaded, the asynchronous, event-driven phase lasts indefinitely, as long as the document is displayed by the browser.
 It is during this last phase when the browser invokes event listeners and other callbacks in response to events that occur asynchronously.

 It's often the case that we use the `DOMContentLoaded` event as a trigger to execute code or register other event listeners that use the DOM in some way, as the `load` event may delay an indeterminate amount of time.